Do you know what teff is?

-Teff is an ancient superfood grain, cultivated and consumed in Ethiopia and Eritrea.
-A daily staple that’s made into a flatbread called injera.
-Even Ethiopian endurance athletes rate teff.
-And it has a history that goes back 6,000 years…so it’s kind of time we caught up.
+Teff is an ancient superfood grain, consumed primarily across Ethiopia and Eritrea.
+One of the most important, staple crops in the region, it is often used to make a flatbread called, injera.
+Many Ethiopian endurance athletes also include teff as a key ingredient in their diets.
+With a history that goes back over 6,000 years… it’s about time we caught up!

 Background